yaodongyu/TRADES/README.md

 ## TRADES: A New Loss Function for Adversarial Training

+### What is TRADES?
+TRADES is a loss function for adversarial training with theoretical guarantees.

 ### How to import the TRADES loss for your adversarial training?
 * To get started, cd into the directory.
 Put file 'trades.py' to the directory.
 Then write the following head in your running 'xxx.py' file and replace your loss with TRADES_loss():
 ```bash